ericho613/Chatbot/readme.md

 4. In the terminal, install all required 3rd party packages/dependencies by running the following command: pip3 install -r requirements.txt

-5. Create a "secrets.toml" file in the .streamlit folder/directory.
-You can copy the "secrets.toml-example" file in the directory, and rename it to "secrets.toml".
+5. Create a ".env" file in the root folder/directory.
+You can copy the ".env-example" file in the directory, and rename it to ".env".

 5. Obtain an API key from OpenAI (https://openai.com/) and Pinecone (https://www.pinecone.io/).
-Then, in the secrets.toml file, create a key named "OPENAI_API_KEY", and assign to it the value of the OpenAI API key using an "=".
+Then, in the .env file, create a key named "OPENAI_API_KEY", and assign to it the value of the OpenAI API key using an "=".
 Also, create a key named "PINECONE_API_KEY", and assign to it the value of the Pinecone API key using an "=".

 6. To start the application using streamlit, run the following command in the terminal: streamlit run app.py